+Success in pre-clinical testing and early clinical trials does not ensure that later clinical trials will be successful.
+Results of later clinical trials may not replicate the results of prior clinical trials and pre-clinical testing.

 Even if our clinical trials are completed as planned, their results may not support our product claims.
-Success in pre-clinical testing and early clinical trials does not ensure that later clinical trials will be successful, and the results of later clinical trials may not replicate the results of prior clinical trials and pre-clinical testing.
 The clinical trial process may fail to demonstrate that our product candidates are safe for humans and effective for indicated uses.
-Such failure would cause us to abandon a product candidate and may delay development of other product candidates.
+Such failure would cause us to abandon a product candidate and could delay development of other product candidates.